markmanongsong/car-insurance-renewal-conversion-analysis/README.md

 - Average workload increased from **27.41** to **46.84** policies per agent (**~71% increase**).
 - Renewal conversion declined from **82%** to **49%**.
 - Although the 2026 dataset only includes **January–July**, renewal conversion remained significantly below 2025 levels.
-- The results suggest that assigning agents to both New Business and Renewals reduced their ability to successfully convert renewal opportunities.
+- The findings suggest that assigning agents to both New Business and Renewals was associated with lower renewal conversion and higher workloads.

+---

+### Key Business Impact

+📉 Renewal conversion declined by 33 percentage points, from 82% in 2025 to 49% in 2026.
+📈 Average agent workload increased by approximately 71%, from 27.41 to 46.84 policies per agent.
+📊 The findings suggest that higher workloads were associated with lower renewal conversion performance.
+🎯 The dashboard enables managers to monitor renewal conversion, agent workload, and operational KPIs to evaluate future process changes and support data-driven decision-making.

 ---